zwcory/2dLBW/README.md

 The builds will be released to the releases page, as I have done with previous unity projects before.

-I have left some of the older models and their scalers in the project, so you can test them out in the project, unity hub is required.
+I have left some of the older models and their scalers in the project, so you can test them out in the project, unity hub is required, but simply replace the Onnx model and the scalers, found in Assets/Resources.
+Visualisations of the model can be found in Python/Images.

 FastRecord records data for training, although it could also be used for testing.
 The buttons (Fast record and test record) just export the results under a different name, and with a different number of entries.